Malaysia

 The initial low-cost work commitment (approximately $0.6 million net to Seascape) is to conduct a detailed resource assessment and deliver a Field Development and Abandonment Plan within two years.
 The development of these fields will be under the innovative, new Small Field Asset terms which are specifically designed to simplify and incentivise rapid development of smaller hydrocarbon accumulations in Malaysia.

-Temaris is comprised of two gas discoveries in shallow water (~70 metres) offshore Peninsular Malaysia on the western flank of the Malay basin and covers an area of around 1,200 sq km.
+In June 2025, Seascape was awarded a 100% participating interest and operatorship in the Temaris Cluster in the Malaysia Bid Round 2025.
+The acreage includes two gas discoveries in shallow water (~70 metres) offshore Peninsular Malaysia on the western flank of the Malay basin and covers an area of around 1,200 km2.

-Mengkuang is located 30 km to the northeast of Tembakau in high quality Miocene sandstones which also demonstrate strong amplitude responses.
-The field also benefits from a good dataset though was not tested at the time of discovery.
+The smaller Mengkuang discovery is located 30 km to the northeast of Tembakau in high-quality mid-Miocene sandstones and also demonstrates strong seismic amplitude response.
+The field is split into several lobes and benefits from a good dataset but was not tested at the time of discovery.

 Similar to the Company’s DEWA Complex Cluster (Seascape, 28%) development asset, the Temaris Cluster development will fall under the Small Field Asset (“SFA”) terms which are specifically designed to simplify and incentivise rapid development of smaller hydrocarbon accumulations in Malaysia and provide enhanced field economics versus traditional PSCs.